SoMa Nights: The Queer Nightclub Photography of Melissa Hawkins

 Curated by Melissa Hawkins and Marke Bieschke

-This exhibition highlights the extraordinary vitality of queer nightlife in San Francisco’s South of Market (SoMa) district during the darkest years of the AIDS crisis, an era that simultaneously marked the peak of AIDS activism and queer militant organizing in the city.
+This exhibition highlighted the extraordinary vitality of queer nightlife in San Francisco’s South of Market (SoMa) district during the darkest years of the AIDS crisis, an era that simultaneously marked the peak of AIDS activism and queer militant organizing in the city.

 “It was such an incredible time of creativity and expression, even in the midst of the tragedy of AIDS,” Hawkins says.
 “In the daytime, you’d read an entire section of the paper filled with the names of people who had died.
 Then at night, you would go to the craziest parties on earth.
 It truly was about living every moment as if it were your last.”